-For several recent years John has been a coach himself, helping mostly small business owners improve the efficiency of their operations.
-He helped them clearly communicate their mission to their employees and encourage the employees to think about how their work relates to the company’s mission.
+During my 45-year career, I’ve focused on building teams to bring competent people together to address a common objective.
+For several years I was a coach myself, helping mostly small business owners improve the efficiency of their operations.
+I worked with them to clearly communicate their mission to their employees and clients.
+Then we encouraged the employees to think about how their work relates to the company’s mission.

-Wiggins Airways provides small-aircraft “feeder” support for major air freight companies.
-John was Chief Pilot for Wiggins for 2-1/2 years.
-As he started this assignment, he was faced with a low-morale group of 55 pilots with a dismal performance record.
-Over a few years’ time he helped them become a top-performing enthusiastic team.
-A union movement among these pilots simply evaporated as a result of the morale improvement.
+Gradually they became a top-performing enthusiastic team.
+A union movement disappeared as a result of the morale improvement.
 The on-time performance and safety record of the pilot team improved greatly as communication and teamwork reigned.

-John served as V. P., Technical Services at VICO Indonesia, a major independent gas and oil exploration and production company in East Kalimantan, Indonesia.
-He focused on assembling multi-disciplinary teams to design the exploitation of the company’s geologically complicated gas fields.
-This greatly enhanced the communication among these disciplines and resulted in improved efficiency in developing these complex fields.
+In 1990, I served as V. P., Technical Services at VICO Indonesia, a major independent gas and oil exploration and production company in East Kalimantan, Indonesia.
+We assembled multi-disciplinary teams to design the exploitation of the company’s gas fields.
+This enhanced the communication among these disciplines and resulted in improved efficiency in developing these complex fields.

-Later, as Operations Manager, John worked to coordinate the efforts of the drilling, production, pipeline, and engineering departments in the front-line operation of these same fields.
-During his time as Operations Manager, the fields’ production exceeded budget at under-budget costs, with a safety record much improved over earlier operations.
+Later, as Operations Manager, I worked to coordinate the efforts fo the Drilling, Production, Pipeline, and Engineering Departments in the front-line operation of these same fields.
 These departments included over 600 employees and hundreds of contract personnel.

-Early in this stint as Operations Manager, John became acutely aware that his two largest departments were not communicating and cooperating well with each other.
-The Drilling Manager was a late-in-career, gruff, tough-talking Texan, and the Production Manager was a bright young Indonesian.
-As one might expect they, and therefore their departments, were “on different sheets of music”.
+Early in my stint as Operations manager, I became acutely aware that my two largest departments were not communicating and cooperating well with each other.
+The Drilling manager was a late-in-career, gruff, tough-talking Texan.
+The Production manager was a bright young Indonesian.
+So it didn’t take a rocket scientist to see the breakdown here.
+These two guys, naturally, were “on different sheets of music”.
+I looked at how work flowed, and realized that their mutual cooperation was vital for efficient operation.
+It wasn’t happening.

-John quickly recognized that their cooperation with each other was vital to efficient operation and that it wasn’t happening.
-He invited the two managers to his office one afternoon and explained to them that, in the Company’s sole purpose of putting gas in the pipeline:
+I invited those two department managers to my office one afternoon.
+I explained to them that, in the Company’s sole purpose of putting gas in the pipeline: